JWT Decoder

 Why is my JWT invalid?

-Can I decode a JWE (encrypted JWT)?
+Can I decode encrypted JWTs?